 What does life look for you now?

 I’m a graduated electrical engineer from UNSW in Sydney that has wound up in a big tech/finance company.
 My current job is working as an derivatives trader, i.e., I buy and sell financial contracts that derive their value from an underlying asset (for example a company).
-Weird sounding work, but I promise it’s a lot of fun.
+Weird sounding work, but a lot of fun.

 I try to spend my free time doing the most fulfilling things I can find.
 This could be with friends (many from Radford), or alone.